Lily Collins Relives Her Anorexia In Chilling

-In To The Bone, hitting Netflix July 14, Collins plays Ellen, a 20-year-old artist whose family sends her to an nontraditional recovery program in a group home for young people.
-While she expects the experience to mimic every other failed rehab attempt she had throughout her teenage years, the trailer makes it clear that Ellen is challenged and inspired by her fellow patients battling their demon, as well as the eccentric doctor treating them (Keanu Reeves).
+In To The Bone, hitting Netflix on 14th July, Collins plays Ellen, a 20-year-old artist whose family sends her to a nontraditional recovery programme in a group home for young people.
+While she expects the experience to mimic every other failed rehab attempt she had throughout her teenage years, the trailer makes it clear that Ellen is challenged and inspired by her fellow patients battling their demons, as well as the eccentric doctor treating them (Keanu Reeves).

 Advertisement